Across Programming Language Silos: A Study on Cross-Lingual Retrieval-augmented Code Generation: Related Work

 Recent years have witnessed significant advances in RACG, where external contexts and documentation are leveraged to enhance code tasks.
 Classic works such as REDCODER~\cite{parvez2021retrieval}, ReACC~\cite{lu2022reacc}, and DocPrompt~\cite{zhou2023docprompting} demonstrate its efficacy for code generation, summarization and completion.

-Subsequent research expand RACG methodologies and benchmarks, yielding notable contributions~\cite{li2023large, yu2024droidcoder, li2025building, dutta2024rar, tan2024prompt, su2024evor}.
-However, existing works such as~\cite{wang2024coderagbench, du2024codegrag, gao2024preference} remain limited in \textit{PL} coverage, only focusing on 1-2 mainstream languages.
+Subsequent research expand RACG methodologies and benchmarks, yielding notable contributions~\cite{li2023large, li2025building, dutta2024rar, tan2024prompt, su2024evor}.
+However, existing works such as~\cite{wang2024coderagbench, du2024codegrag, gao2024preference} remain limited, only focusing on 1-2 mainstream \textit{PL}s.
 For instance, CodeRAG-Bench~\cite{wang2024coderagbench} establishes a comprehensive evaluation framework for Python code RACG; CodeGRAG~\cite{du2024codegrag} explore Python and C++ RACG which use graphical view of code blocks; RRG~\cite{gao2024preference} introduces a code refactorer module in Python and Java RACG.
+Our work goes beyond existing works by investigating cross-lingual RACG across 13 \textit{PL}s with various settings to explore knowledge transfer.